oVirt/ovirt-site/source/develop/internal/guest-agent/guest-agent-proposals.md

 # Guest Agent Proposals

-Summary of discussions from the ovirt workshop, and the qemu-devel and vdsm-devel mailing lists (http://thread.gmane.org/gmane.comp.emulators.ovirt.vdsm.devel/93/focus=93) regarding guest agents for oVirt.
+Summary of discussions from the ovirt workshop, and the qemu-devel and vdsm-devel mailing lists (<http://thread.gmane.org/gmane.comp.emulators.ovirt.vdsm.devel/93/focus=93>) regarding guest agents for oVirt.

 ## Considerations

-VDSM/oVirt currently relies on the ovirt-guest-agent (/wiki/Ovirt_guest_agent) as the mechanism for servicing host-initiated commands and data collection within a guest.
-QEMU relies on qemu-ga (http://wiki.qemu.org/Features/QAPI/GuestAgent) for similar purposes.
+VDSM/oVirt currently relies on the [ovirt-guest-agent](/develop/internal/guest-agent/guest-agent.html) as the mechanism for servicing host-initiated commands and data collection within a guest.
+QEMU relies on [qemu-ga](https://wiki.qemu.org/Features/GuestAgent) for similar purposes.

 Additionally, there are a number of domain-specific agents, such as vdagent for Spice, and Matahari for virtualization-aware systems management.